 To win damages against someone who has libeled you, you must prove the written statement was:

-- Published to at least one other person
+- published to at least one other person

-- Made with some degree of fault and intention
+- made with some degree of fault and intention.

-- Affects your business, trade or profession
+- affects your business, trade or profession

-- Implies you committed a crime
+- implies you committed a crime, or

 Going to Court With a Slander or Libel Claim

 A slander case is more difficult to prove, as a verbal statement isn’t lasting.
 It’s a good idea to keep a log of when and where the slanderous comments occur, and exactly what was said.
 Be sure to write down the names and phone numbers of witnesses to the verbal statements.

-If you've been defamed, you may receive a money award from a jury to compensate for your damaged reputation or lost business.
+If you've been defamed, you may receive a money award from a court to compensate for your damaged reputation or lost business.
 You might also collect "punitive damages."
 This is money awarded to punish the person defaming you for particularly reprehensible behavior.

-Contact a Communications Law Attorney
+Contacting a Communications Law Attorney

 Each slander and libel case is different, and different standards may apply.
 If you think you've been slandered or libeled, it's best to contact a local attorney with experience in defamation law.